nikvdp/cco/SECURITY.md

 `cco` addresses these vulnerabilities through strict containerization:

 ### Enforced Sandbox
-- **Complete filesystem isolation**: Claude Code can only access the container filesystem plus explicitly mounted directories
+- **Scoped filesystem access**: By default, Claude can read and write the current project directory plus Claude's config paths (`~/.claude`, detected config dir, `.claude.json`).
+Other host paths are not mounted.
-- **No directory escape**: Even if Claude tries to `cd /`, it only reaches the container root
+- **No directory escape**: Even if Claude tries to `cd /`, it only reaches the container or sandbox root.
-- **Process isolation**: Claude's processes are contained within the container namespace
+- **Process isolation**: Claude's processes are contained within either the container namespace or the native sandbox profile.
+- **Optional safe mode**: `cco --safe` (native sandbox only) hides the rest of `$HOME`, re-exposing only the project and explicitly whitelisted paths so dotfiles and secrets remain unreadable.

 ### Network Access (Unrestricted)
-- **Full host network access**: Container shares host network namespace for MCP server connectivity
+- **Full host network access**: Docker mode prefers host networking when available (otherwise uses `host.docker.internal`).
+Native mode runs directly on the host network.
+MCP servers and other localhost services remain reachable.
-- **Internet access**: Can make outbound connections (for Claude's API calls and web search)
+- **Internet access**: Claude can make outbound connections (API calls, web search, package downloads, etc.).
-- **Host service access**: Can connect to services on localhost/127.0.0.1
-- **MCP server support**: Can reach Model Context Protocol servers running on host
+- **Service discovery**: Nothing prevents scanning or connecting to internal services; configure those services with their own authentication.

 ### Privilege Restriction
-- **Dynamic user creation**: Container starts as root, creates mapped user, then switches to unprivileged user
+- **Dynamic user creation**: Container starts as root, creates a user matching the host UID/GID, then switches to that unprivileged user for execution.
-- **Minimal capabilities**: No additional capabilities added beyond Docker defaults
-- **No system modification**: Cannot install packages or modify system files (within container)
+- **Minimal capabilities**: Docker runs with the default capability set; no extra privileges are added.
+Native mode relies on Seatbelt/bubblewrap to constrain operations.
+- **Container-local root**: Inside Docker the mapped user has passwordless sudo (needed for dev tooling) but this does not grant host root unless the Docker socket is mounted.
+- **Host system protection**: Claude cannot modify host files outside mounted paths or install host-level packages.

 ### Credential Protection
-- **Runtime extraction**: Fresh credentials extracted from keychain/filesystem for each session
-- **Selective read-only mounting**: Fresh keychain credentials mounted read-only; system config mounted for state updates
-- **No credential persistence**: No credentials stored in Docker images
-- **Default credential isolation**: Claude cannot alter authentication data (unless experimental OAuth refresh is enabled)
+- **Runtime extraction**: Each session fetches fresh Claude credentials (macOS Keychain or Linux config file) into a temporary location.
+- **Read/write reality**: Claude's config directories (`~/.claude`, detected config dir, `.claude.json`) are mounted read-write so it can persist preferences and session state.
+- **Credential file access**: The credentials JSON is mounted read-only by default, so Claude cannot update tokens unless `--allow-oauth-refresh` is explicitly enabled.
+- **No image persistence**: Credentials are never baked into the Docker image; temporary files are cleaned up after the session.

 ## Threat Model